Legal

 6. Updates

 RackWatch may release updates, security patches, and new versions of the Software at its discretion.
 Updates are delivered via the same Docker registry and image tags.
 All tiers, including Homelab, receive critical security patches free of charge.
 Feature updates and non-critical fixes are also free for all currently supported major versions.
-End-of-life timelines for major versions will be published on this page.

 7. Term and termination